maskoid/vestacustom/migration/README.md

 ## Warning

-This is for Centos 7.
-Don't try it if you don't know what it does.
+This is for HestiaCP.
 Currently in development so things can go ugly. **You have been warned!!**

 ## Backup Single User